Based on backstory and how cool of an action figure they’d make.

 1. Terisa Kerell

 Story: Story-wise, she has the most developed arc as far as motivation: being betrayed by a mentor and reassigned to a career-ending job only to bounce back and be allowed to lead her own squadron is a great driver for revenge.
 It gives the first-person Titan pilot a great motivation factor too and gives nuance to Kerell who is loyal to her old team.
 We’re never made sure of whether her obsession with finding and destroying Lindon Javes stems from him derailing her progression in the Empire, or the fact that he didn’t trust her enough to give her the option of defecting with him until he had already turned on his squadron.
-Obviously, the Empire’s back is against the wall more during this part of the timeline so, in that sense, Kerell has less to lose and is more willing to put her and her team in danger, but she is also shown to be a skilled tactician in choosing when to use Titan Squads making the missions a little more believable than the Vanguard’s squads.
-Ultimately, she gets what she wants…sort of (Lindon Javes is presumed dead to her as she does not know he survived) and Titan squad is successful in damaging Project Starhawk beyond repair.
+Obviously, the Empire’s back is against the wall more during this part of the timeline so, in that sense, Kerell has less to lose and is more willing to put her and her team in danger but she is also shown to be a skilled tactician in choosing when to use Titan Squadron, making the missions a little more believable than the Vanguard’s squads.
+Ultimately, she gets what she wants…sort of (Lindon Javes is presumed dead to her as she does not know he survived) and Titan Squadron is successful in damaging Project Starhawk beyond repair.
 Her fate afterward is unknown but for the purposes of Squadrons, her story is the most compelling.

 Figure: There is a reason I spent more time on Kerell’s story.
 Hasbro is not known for their Imperial officers and they don’t usually sell well at the 6-inch scale either.
 For the Sequel trilogy, they only still have the one Force Awakens version of Hux (which has increased in value likely because of that fact) and didn’t even bother with a General Pryde figure.
-This would be a figure to include perhaps in a Titans squadron figure pack similar to the Force link sets they released for Solo: A Star Wars Story but, alas, 5POA figures seems to be gone for now.
+This would be a figure to include perhaps in a Titans squadron figure pack similar to the Force link sets they released for Solo: A Star Wars Story but, alas, Hasbro’s 5POA figures seems to be gone for now.